UNFmontreal/toad/doc/toad/src/en/tasks/15-Tractographymrtrix.md

 ## Goal

-The tractographymrtrix step computes the tractography on from/with/using different reconstruction methods (tensor, csd).
+The tractographymrtrix step computes tractography using different reconstruction methods (tensor, csd).
 It also creates connectomes from anatomical segmentations.